intermittent fasting 101

 it may increase clarity and focus during workouts

-cons of intermittent fasting
+What are the cons of intermittent fasting?

 Intermittent fasting can be stressful on the body